 The Coveo Insight Panel Lightning Component is a search interface that’s meant to be included in the sidebar of your Lightning applications.
 This panel is typically used to propose contextually relevant information to your support agents alongside their cases.
 However, you can also use it with other Salesforce object types (e.g., Account, Opportunity, etc).

-It’s the Lightning Experience equivalent of the Coveo Insight Panel Classic Component (see Integrating a Coveo Insight Panel Classic Component).
+It’s the Lightning Experience equivalent of the Coveo Insight Panel Classic Component.

 This article shows the recommended way of integrating the Coveo Insight Panel Lightning Component in a Lightning application.

 Ensure that you have a Lightning application (e.g., Lightning Service Console, Sales, etc).

-Ensure that you have set up a domain name for your organization (see Set Up a My Domain Name).
+Ensure that you have set up a domain name for your organization (see Set Up My Domain).

-Ensure that you have installed and configured the Coveo for Salesforce V3 package (see Installing the Coveo for Salesforce Application).
+Ensure that you have installed and configured the Coveo for Salesforce V3 or later package (see Installing the Coveo for Salesforce Application).

 Step 1: Add the Coveo Insight Panel Lightning Component in Salesforce

 Adding a Coveo Insight Panel Lightning Component to a Record Page

 In Salesforce, access your Lightning Application (e.g., Lightning Service Console, Sales), and then open any record (e.g., Case, Opportunity, Account).

-At the top right of the page, click Settings , and then select Edit Page.
+At the top right of the page, click Setup , and then select Edit Page.

 Drag and drop the Coveo Insight Panel component to the right side panel (beside the Record Detail component).

 Depending on the record page you’re modifying, the Coveo Insight Panel Lightning Component may display warnings such as:

 Invalid field definition: Case_Subject

 By default, the component Record Fields value is set to:

 In order to perform contextual search, you must specify the fields that are relevant for your specific object type.
 For example, with Opportunity, you should set the Record Fields value to: